mvs-develop/dev.bitshares.works/docs/knowledge_base/wiki_legacy/import_bitshares_093c_wallets_into_20.rst

-Import BitShares 0.9.3c wallets into BitShares 2.0 CLI wallet
+Import DNA 0.9.3c wallets into DNA 2.0 CLI wallet
 ==============================================================

-How to Import Large Wallets from BitShares 0.9.3
+How to Import Large Wallets from DNA 0.9.3
 -----------------------------------------------------

 In bitshares 0.9.3c, run::